ravinderdeol/blockchain_cryptocurrency_playbook/guides/blockchain_career_paths.md

 # Blockchain Career Paths

 The most in-demand positions in the blockchain industry are software engineering.
-Research conducted by Glassdoor in May 2019 found that, software engineering positions dominated open blockchain job postings with a 23.32% share.
+Research conducted by Glassdoor in May 2019 found that, **software engineering positions dominated open blockchain job postings with a 23.32% share**.

 In order of top occupations for open blockchain positions, they are as follows: